UniExeterRSE/computational-thinking/_episodes/03_algorithms.md

 ## What is an algorithm?
 What is a program?

 An algorithm is a sequence of steps that solve a specific problem.
 A program is a sequence of instructions that tells the computer to do something.
 They differ from each other in that an algorithm will solve the problem while a program implements an algorithm in a form that a computer can execute.
-All computer programmes are based on algorithms.
+All computer programs are based on algorithms.

 Although we might think of algorithms as complicated things used by programmers, in fact algorithms are used by people everyday to complete tasks.
 They range from incredibly simple to incredibly complex.